MachXNU/MachXNU.github.io/_posts/2022-05-07-14-00-VERBOSE-RESTORE.md

 Finally, replace the kernel inside the IPSW with your patched one.

 ## Patching the ramdisk
-First, let's prepare the ramdisk to access its content.\
+First, let's prepare the ramdisk to access its content.
 ```bash
 img4 -i <update-ramdisk> -o ramdisk.dmg
 ```
-Then mount the ramdisk (either double-click on the dmg, or use `hdiutil`)
+Then mount the ramdisk (either double-click on the dmg, or use `hdiutil`).

 ## Patching UI routines
-That is the whole point of everything we want to do : disable UI routines.\
+That is the whole point of what we want to do : disable UI routines.\
 First, load `/usr/local/bin/restored-update` in Hopper and search for a function called `ramrod_display` (as @nyan_satan describes [here](https://nyansatan.github.io/verbose-restore/)).\
 ![Desktop View](ramrod.png){: .shadow }
 _Locate the \_ramrod\_display\_set\_progress function_